First Federation of Hu and AI, The

 The Middle Federation This was the height of the Federation Era.
 As the great megacorporations gained power and influence and began a new program of exploration, star systems, a rich and creative Federation Culture rode on the back of this vast megacorp-driven economy.
 This was a period of great technological and social development with faster and more efficient ships (mostly 0.1 and up to 0.2 c - some anti-matter energy conversion ships reached relativistic speeds).
 It was also the period of a great spiritual renaissance.
 During this time Mahara Benisol posted her classic virch The Bridged Abyss, which led to Omegism becoming the religion of choice among the more educated portions of the population.
 At the same time, new ideas in culture, fashion, art, science, and religion flowed back from the newly rediscovered Colonies.

-Full members of the First Federation eventually included The Old Solar System (except Earth), Nova Terra, Pacifica, Negsoa, Arcadia, the worlds of Zeta I Reticuli, Darwin, Eostremonath, New L4, New Mars, and Pandya.
+Full members of the First Federation included The Old Solar System (except Earth), Nova Terra, Pacifica, Negsoa, Arcadia, the three worlds of Zeta I Reticuli, Darwin, Eostremonath, New L4, New Mars, Penglai, Corona, Pandya and many others.

-Affiliated to the Federation of Hu and Ai were the Eridanus League worlds, the Doran Empire and the Virginis Combine.
+Affiliated to the Federation of Hu and Ai were several minor empires, such as the Eridanus League worlds, the Doran Empire and the Virginis Combine.
 The total number of full and affiliated member systems was nearly a hundred at the height of the Federation's power.
 Some notable systems declared themselves to be non-aligned but were rarely hostile towards the Federation, for instance the fiercely independent Barnard Belt and the Genetekker colony of Frog's Head.